pandurangpatil/llm-chat/initial-design.md

 - Postman collection (or Newman) that exercises auth, thread creation, message flow, summarization trigger, and health endpoints
 - These integration tests are executed during CI build stage:
   - Start backend in test mode inside the job (use `npm start:test`), connecting to an in-memory DB:
-    - For MongoDB: use `mongodb-memory-server`
+    - Use Firebase Emulator Suite for local testing
     - For Firebase: use Firebase Emulator Suite or mock DB adapter (in-memory implementation) to avoid external dependency
   - Run Newman (postman) collection against the started server